Websail-NU/seqmodel/README.md

   - [x] data is in a tuple that corresponds to the graph nodes
   - [x] state is whatever the model needed for itself (possibly a tuple or bunch)
 - [x] Update Definition Model for the executable model interfaces
-- [ ] Replace highway-like update with GRU-like update in definition model (to replicate original paper)
-- [ ] Refactor dropout (replace static values of `keep_prob` with placeholders).

 ### Agent
+- [ ] Add critic to policy gradient agent
 - [x] Update basic agent to use the executable model interfaces
 - [x] Simplify sampling code, use environment interfaces
-- [ ] Write Policy gradient agent
+- [x] Write Policy gradient agent

 ### Data
 - [x] Creating BatchIterator every time is a pain.
 We should have a function that creates the same iterator